 and now the same scene from the Collected Edition:

-The picture above is actually from the digital edition which means I don’t have to break the spine of my paperback!
+The picture above is actually from the digital edition which uses the same re-coloured artwork.

 Another improvement (and one I’ve already used in the notes) is the Anti-Monitor’s speech.
 When he’s still a mystery figure, his dialogue is white on black and in some cases in the original issues, it’s not easily read.
 For example: